MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/overview-features-apis.md

 <!-- ------------------------------ -->
 #### Script dialogs

-You can use this to manage different JavaScript dialogs to suppress or replace them with custom dialogs.
+In WebView2 you can manage different JavaScript dialogs to suppress or replace them with custom dialogs.

 ##### [C#](#tab/c-sharp)